Best Productivity Tips for Working From Home

 We need to make ‘working from home’ work for us so that we remain focused, motivated and on-target.

-The challenge is that there are lots of obstacles in the way, whether you work from home on your own or work from home with a partner.
-Our work-spaces, our distractions and the other people around the house or apartment can all limit productivity.
+The challenge is that there are lots of obstacles in the way, whether you work from home on your own or work from home with a partner in a shared home office.
+Our workspaces, our distractions and the other people around the house or apartment can all limit productivity.

 Some of our favorite ways to stay productive are creating a work from home schedule, limiting those distractions by figuring out what they are and finally, rewarding ourselves when we hit productivity goals.
 This is how we’ve found that we can make working from home fun, because we’ve conquered how to stay productive at home.